 Italy Packing List – Important Documents

-Copy of Birth Certificate – In the countless trips I’ve made with children around Italy and to/from Italy, I’ve never it.
+Copy of Birth Certificate – In the countless trips I’ve made with children around Italy and to/from Italy, I’ve never been asked for it.
 But, some moms I know here have been stopped at immigration in Europe and asked for a copy of the birth certificate and note from the father (if he’s not traveling with them).
 So, I always carry these items just in case.

 Travel Insurance Policy & Contact Info